 Comm Arts 614/615: Field Experience in Communication

-This undergraduate course, open to Comm Arts majors and applicants only, is a way of granting credit for work experience supplementary to the academic study of communication.
-Field experiences or "internships" might include work at local television or radio stations, advertising agencies, non-profit organizations or communication-related businesses.
+This online undergraduate course, open to Comm Arts majors, accompanies field experiences supplementary to the academic study of communication.
+Field experiences or "internships" might include positions at local television or radio stations, advertising agencies, non-profit organizations or communication-related businesses.

 - Minimum hours: Fall/Spring semesters - 8 hours/week; Summer - 120 hours

 - Both paid and unpaid internships are eligible for credit

 - Students may not enroll for two internships during the same semester or summer